img

 Global Dignity Day

-In many schools, the Dignity Day may last for several days, weeks, or even a month, but mostly it ends on December 9, the International Anti-Corruption Day.
+In many schools, the Dignity Day may last for several days, weeks, or even a month, but it typically ends on December 9, the International Anti-Corruption Day.

 img img